hpe-dev-incubator/hpe-dev-portal/content/blog/chif-driver-not-found.md

 ![Unsuccessful in-band GET from a Windows laptop](/img/unsuccessfulinbandgetinwinlaptop.png "Unsuccessful in-band GET from a Windows laptop")

+## Common situations where you get this error

+Getting this error message is very common and here are typical cases

 ### iLOrest scripts or interactive sessions

-Getting this error message is very common and here are typical cases
+You don't notice that credentials are bad or you are not a privileged user.

 ### Python / PowerShell scripts

-TBD
+Blobstore

+### VMware infra: you don't notice you supplied the wrong credentials

 ## Conclusion